wingedcatgirl/Fusion-Jokers/README.md

 ## ⚙️ Config <a name = "config"></a>

-- **Block used components from reappearing**: Jokers used in a fusion cannot reappear if the fusion is present.
+- **Block used components from reappearing**: Jokers used in a fusion cannot reappear if the fusion is present (unless Showman is also present).
 Currently only applies to Fusion Jokers fusions; cross-mod functionality is planned.
 Default true.

 ## ➕ Fusion API (For Developers) <a name = "fusion_api"></a>